LYME DISEASE RECOVERY TIMELINE

 • Periods of stability followed by relapse-like symptoms

-These fluctuations are part of the recovery process—not necessarily a sign of failure.
+These fluctuations may occur during recovery and are not necessarily a sign of treatment failure.

 For guidance on interpreting these changes, see Lyme flare vs relapse.